 Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Health and wellness education programs (continued) The Silver&Fit program is provided by American Specialty Health Fitness, Inc., a subsidiary of American Specialty Health Incorporated (ASH).
 Silver&Fit, Silver&Fit Signature Series Classes, Silver&Fit Connected!, and Something for Everyone are trademarks of ASH.
 Limitations, and restrictions may apply.
 Participating facilities and fitness chains may vary by location and are subject to change.
 Kits and rewards are subject to change.
 For more information or to sign up for this program, visit www.SilverandFit.com or call Silver&Fit toll free at (877) 427-4788.
 TTY users call (877) 710-2746.
-24-Hour NurseLine The amount you pay for these services do not apply to your yearly maximum out-of-pocket amount.
+24-Hour NurseLine There is no coinsura nce or copay for the The amount you pay for these services do not apply to your yearly maximum out-of-pocket amount.
 Available 24-hours, 7 days a week.
-You can call our 24-Hour NurseLine at 855-834-6150 any time of the night or day to receive trusted health information and advice from the comfort of your home.
-TTY users should call 844-514-3774. ce or copay for the 24- irseLine.
+You can call our 24-Hour NurseLine at (855) 834-6150 any time of the night or day to receive trusted health information and advice from the comfort of your home.
+TTY users should call (844) 514-3774.
+24-Hour N lurseLine.
 A nurse may call you back with additional advice and information based on your health questions and needs.
-Hearing services (Medicare covered) No prior authorization required.
-Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider. \$40 copay per Medicare-covered exam 30% coinsurance
+Hearing services (Medicare covered) \$30 copay per 30% coinsurance No prior authorization required.
+Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider.
+Medicare-covered exam

-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Hearing services (routine) No prior authorization required.
-The amount you pay for these services do not apply to your yearly maximum out-of-pocket amount. \$0 copay per exam Not covered One routine hearing exam per calendar year.
+What you must pay when you get these services What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Hearing services (routine) \$0 copay per exam Not covered No prior authorization required.
+The amount you pay for these services do not apply to your yearly maximum out-of-pocket amount.
+We cover: One routine hearing exam per calendar year.
 Basic hearing evaluations performed by your provider are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider.
 You must use a TruHearing provider.
-Up to two TruHearing-branded hearing aids every year (one per ear per year).
-Benefit is limited to TruHearing's Standard, Advanced and Premium hearing aids, which come in various styles and colors.
+Up to two TruHearing-branded hearing aids \$599 per aid for Standard every year (one per ear per year).
+Benefit is limited to TruHearing's Standard, Advanced and Premium hearing aids, which come in \$799 per aid for Advanced various styles and colors.
 Advanced and Premium Hearing aids are available in rechargeable style options for an additional \$50 per aid.
 You must see a TruHearing provider to use this benefit.
-Call 1-844-247-6313 to schedule an appointment (for TTY, dial 711). \$799 per aid for Standard for Advanced for Premium Hearing aid purchase includes: First year of follow-up provider visits 60-day trial period 3-year extended warranty 80 batteries per aid for non-rechargeable models Benefit does not include or cover any of the following: Additional cost for optional hearing aid rechargeability Ear molds Hearing aid accessories Additional provider visits
+Call 1-844-247-6313 to schedule an appointment (for TTY, dial 711). \$999 per aid for Premium Hearing aid purchase includes: First year of follow-up provider visits60-day trial period 3-year extended warranty 80 batteries per aid for non- rechargeable models Benefit does not include or cover any of the following: Additional cost for optional hearing aid rechargeability Ear molds l Hearing aid accessories l Additional provider visits